Firere/roact/docs/guide/components.md

 When our component is a host component, the props that we pass to it will be turned directly into properties on the Roblox instance that the component refers to.

+!!! info
+	Normally, in Roact, it would error if you passed in a prop to a host component which is not a property on the Roblox instance the host component refers to.
+In this version, however, it doesn't error as it simply skips over it.
+This is discussed further in the [next section](../discard-props).

 ### Function Components
 *Function* components are the simplest kind of user-defined component: they're just functions that accept props as their only argument, and return some elements.